 “As the technology matures and as we train another generation of anesthesiologists and nurse anesthetists on how to use it, more will want it and the timing will be right for it to become a standard of care,” Dr. Osborn said.

 Determined that this is the case — sooner rather than later — Weihrer has taken her Anesthesia Awareness Campaign on the road, speaking both nationally and internationally to physician groups and other organizations.
 She has performed Grand Rounds, speaking to anesthesia staff at several East Coast hospitals about her own and others’ experiences.
 She has worked with The Joint Commission on Accreditation of Healthcare Organizations (JCAHO), American Association of periOperative Nurses (AORN) and the American Association of Nurse Anesthetists (AANA), and says she is currently collaborating with the ASA on an anesthesia awareness victims database.
 MedicAlert bracelets are available through the campaign for patients who have suffered awareness in the past or have a familial disposition to anesthesia awareness.

 “The Anesthesia Awareness Campaign is definitely gaining momentum,” Weihrer said.
 “The public is becoming more involved and demanding assurances.”

-Weihrer says she will continue to advocate for change in the OR until her efforts are no longer needed — until brain function monitors are used on every general anesthesia patient and there are no more anesthesia awareness victims.
+Weihrer says she will continue to advocate for change in the OR until her efforts are no longer needed — until brain function monitors are used on every spatial memory general anesthesia patient and there are no more anesthesia awareness victims.

 95 percent of the victims of violence are men.
 Because women feel flattered when men fight each other and kill each other to prove that they are real men.